 - Consummate Grace: Consummate grace is the final grace acquired when we finally arise to perfect love of God (full of grace not able to sin any more).
 This is the ultimate goal for everyone’s life in which some blessed saints have acquired.

 All of the above are just a few forms of God’s grace…there are actually more.
-But all the grace we need to amend our ways, live a life of great peace, become saved and even grow into a perfect saint is waiting for us, but tragically most of us reject so much of God’s love that we never even grow into a saving faith.
+But all the grace we need to amend our ways, live a life of great peace, become saved and even grow into a perfect saint is waiting for us, but tragically most of us reject so much of God’s love that we never even grow into even a saving faith.
 This must change.
 We want to be one of the “few.”

 We Can’t Make God Send Grace

 God sends His grace to us out of His love and mercy towards us…not because we deserve it.
 Sure He likes to reward our efforts to love Him, but if we only knew how imperfect everything we do is, we would clearly see how we deserve nothing.
 Furthermore, if we think we can manipulate God, oh, how foolish are we!

 Without Much Humility, We Won’t Receive Much Grace

 Like I said, humility is the number one means to obtain much grace.
 Outside of baptism, it is the only means forgiving grace is dispensed and the greatest means helping grace is dispensed too.
 Therefore, if don’t have humility…forgiving mercy simply can’t be obtained.
 To learn more please read, “How to Gain Humility.”

 - knowing our true need for mercy (help),

 - comprehending how we don’t “deserve” anything from God since we are such great sinners.

 If we have a tiny bit of humility, we can accept a tiny bit of grace.
 If we have great humility our hearts are open and can accept great grace.
 To be saved we need GREAT GRACE.